Bhavook/Axis-Bandhan-MnA-Model/README.md

 *   **Financial Modeling:** Dynamic cell referencing, scenario building, and keyboard-first Excel navigation.
 *   **Corporate Finance:** Cost of capital calculations, Share Swap ratios, and Tax Shield mechanics.
 *   **Commercial Banking Acumen:** Understanding of regulatory liquidity constraints vs. free corporate cash flow.

+---

+## ⚠️ Disclaimer

+> **This document is an independent academic exercise prepared solely for learning purposes as part of a PGDM (Finance) project at Welingkar Institute of Management, Mumbai.**
+>
+> It is not affiliated with, endorsed by, or reviewed by Axis Bank, Bandhan Bank, or any of their officers, employees, or advisors.
+All figures, assumptions, and conclusions are the author's own estimates, built on publicly available information and simplified for illustrative purposes; they do not represent an actual or proposed transaction between the two banks.
+>
+> Nothing in this workbook constitutes investment advice, a recommendation, or an offer to buy or sell any security, and it should not be relied upon for any financial, legal, or investment decision.
+Please verify all data independently before any other use.